Jan L. A. van de Snepscheut

 The same is true for our beliefs.
 When we remain firm and stubborn, we are more likely to fight resistance and hurt ourselves.
 But when we allow ourselves the freedom to be flexible, we can more easily bend (or adapt) to the resistance.

-Moral of the story: Don’t cling to superficial beliefs, but practicality – swallow your ego and do what works.
+The lesson?
+Don’t cling to superficial beliefs, but what is most practical – swallow your ego and do what works, not what you want to be true.